Can CBD Get You High?

 As we just reviewed, both CBD and THC are naturally found in Cannabis Sativa L. plants.
 Typically, CBD can be isolated from the THC compound and the cannabis plant.
-People infuse CBD into edibles, oils, tinctures, and other products, leaving behind that high-inducing THC.
-The high is typically experienced with THC levels above 1%, and some plant species can contain up to or around 30% THC.
+People infuse CBD into edibles, oils, tinctures, and other products, leaving behind that high-inducing THC molecule.
+The high feeling is typically experienced with THC levels above 1%, and some plant species can contain up to or around 30% THC.
 You will not find that level of THC in hemp plants.

 Still, because both THC and CBD come from cannabis plants, many individuals assume that CBD induces the same effects as marijuana.
 But, here’s the good news: they’re wrong!
 On its own, CBD is nonintoxicating and won’t cause you to feel “high.”

-Once again, this goes back to where you source your Cannabidiol product.
+Once again, this goes back to where you source your Cannabidiol (CBD) product.
 Since you can derive it from industrial hemp plants, you don’t have to worry about THC concentrations exceeding the legal threshold.
-Because as we reviewed, hemp is bred for low THC concentrations, which means that hemp-derived CBD causes NO psychoactive effects.
+Because as we reviewed, hemp is naturally, and can be bred for low THC concentrations, which means that hemp-derived CBD causes NO psychoactive effects.
 In fact, when we talk about legal CBD products, we’re talking about hemp-derived products.
 That’s because, by law, these products may not have a THC concentration exceeding 0.3% derived from hemp plants with 0.3% at dry weight biomass.
 So, when you purchase legal CBD products, you are getting a product without enough THC to induce any psychoactive symptoms.